 In 2015 the company announced the acquisition of the Santa Elena Silver and Gold Mine.
-The mine is located approximately 150 kilometres northeast of the city of Hermosillo, Sonora, Mexico and owns mining concessions over a total of 101,772 hectares.
+The mine is located approximately 150 kilometres northeast of the city of Hermosillo, Sonora, Mexico and owns mining concessions over a total of 102,244 hectares.
 The operating plan for Santa Elena involves the processing of ore in the 3,000 tpd cyanidation circuit from a combination of underground reserves and spent ore from the previous heap leach pad.
 In 2021, the Company expects to begin feeding fresh ore from the Ermitano project which is located only 4km away from the mill.

 In 2018, the San Dimas Silver and Gold Mine was acquired through the friendly acquisition of Primero Mining Corp.
 The mine is located approximately 130 km northwest of Durango, Durango State, Mexico and contains 71,867 hectares of mining claims.
 San Dimas is one of the country’s most prominent silver and gold mines as well as the largest producing underground mine in the state of Durango, with initial mining dating to the 1750’s.
 The San Dimas operation involves processing ore from an underground mine with a 2,500 tpd capacity milling operation.
 The mine is accessible via a 40-minute flight from Durango to the mine’s airstrip.

 Management feels strongly that investors will continue to witness another dramatic bull market in precious metals over the coming years.
 For this reason, a focus to continue to develop and increase production at its core assets will continue.
 In addition, management is determined to expand First Majestic's asset base and thus continues to investigate other interesting advanced stage silver projects in Mexico.
 With a Management team comprised of proven company and mine builders, shareholders are poised to capitalize on First Majestic's rapid evolution into a world class silver producer.